-An Act Further Regulating the Enforcement of Illegal Hunting Practices (H.4131)
+An Act Further Regulating the Enforcement of Illegal Hunting Practices (H.904/S.587)

-Would modernize penalties for illegal hunting and enter Massachusetts in the Interstate Wildlife Violator Compact .
+Modernizes penalties for illegal hunting and enters Massachusetts in the Interstate Wildlife Violator Compact

-If you live in Massachusetts, take action and urge your legislators to support this bill.
+If you live in Massachusetts, please take action to support this bill.

 Protect wildlife by updating Massachusetts’ penalties for illegal hunting and entering Massachusetts in the Interstate Wildlife Violator Compact.

 If enacted, this would end Massachusetts’ status as a safe-haven for convicted poachers whose hunting, trapping, or recreational fishing license has been revoked or suspended in any of the 48 member states.

 This legislation was filed by Senator Mike Moore (D-2nd Worcester) and, jointly, by Representatives Lori Ehrlich (D-8th Essex) and Ann-Margaret Ferrante (D-5th Essex).